HEALTH & WELLNESS

 862 Richmond Street

-Professional counselling is available 24 hours a day for people with a serious mental illness who are 16 years or older.
-They offer crises counselling by phone, face-to-face crisis counselling and peer support in an office setting, a visit from the 24-hour mobile crisis counselling team at a location of your choice, safe beds and links to other services.
+Professional counseling is available 24 hours a day for people with a serious mental illness who are 16 years or older.
+They offer crises counseling by phone, face-to-face crisis counseling and peer support in an office setting, a visit from the 24-hour mobile crisis counseling team at a location of your choice, safe beds, and links to other services.

 648 Huron Street

 Provides information, case management, and community support services for those who have experienced psychiatric or emotional illnesses.

 Activity Centre – for individuals experiencing ongoing emotional/psychiatric challenges